sketchplugins/plugin-directory/README.md

 - [Add Colors to Palette](https://github.com/johnmcclumpha/sketch-add-colors-to-palette), by johnmcclumpha: Quickly and easily add colors from the fills of selected layers in a Sketch file to the document palette.
 - [Add Selected Colors](https://github.com/jorgemartins/add-selected-colors), by Jorge Martins: Add selected colors to document palette, sketch plugin
 - [Add Trailing Space](https://github.com/tgfjt/sketch-add-trailing-space#readme), by tgfjt: add trailing space into selected text layers
+- [Adeeapp Sketch Plugin](https://www.adeeapp.com/), by AdeeApp.com: Design for all.
+The most comprehensive free accessibility testing tool for inclusive design!
 - [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects
 - [Airtabledata](https://sketchairtabledataplugin.com/), by Rutger Willems: Use your Airtable data in your Sketch symbols
 - [Align To Padding](https://github.com/franklymrshankly/Align-to-padding), by Jonathan Tran: Align layers in a group with padding applied